MajidSalimi/Manuals-and-Documents/Google Colab for CUDA/Readme.md

 # How to Use Google Colab to Run CUDA Codes
 In this tutorial, I'm going to provide some tips to run CUDA (C or C++) codes on Google Colab.

-For running CUDA codes we need a NVIDIA GPU, but some people don't have access to these GPUs.
-Fortunately, Google has provided this capability in its Colab, andit is possible to run our CUDA codes on it for free!
-Follow this tutorial to do so:
+For running CUDA codes we need an NVIDIA GPU, but some people don't have access to these GPUs.
+Fortunately, Google has provided this capability in its Colab, and it is possible to run our CUDA codes on it for free!

 ## Step1
 1. Open your browser and go to https://colab.research.google.com